 What we liked:

-- The email includes a clear list of steps to follow to get started with its services.
+- The email includes a tutorial, clear list of steps to follow to get started with its services.

 - The design also highlights the first step in a shaded box.